benchristel/sindarin/sindarin/pronunciation-complete.md

 * [.s AU] or [.s AW]: like "ou" in &ldquo;h[.hi ou]se&rdquo;. [.s AU] and [.s AW] are simply variant spellings of the same sound.
 * [.s EI]: as in &ldquo;w[.hi ei]gh&rdquo;
 * [.s OE]: like "oy" in &ldquo;b[.hi oy]&rdquo;
 * [.s UI]: as in "ruin", but ending in a tense "ee" sound rather than the "ih" sound.
-Tolkien noted (TODO cite) that this was a "long diphthong" and scanned as two syllables in poetry: hence [.s Fanuilos, le linnathon] in the Hymn to Elbereth, where the meter requires eight syllables per line.
+Tolkien noted that this was a "long diphthong" and scanned as two syllables in poetry: hence [.s Fanuilos, le linnathon] in the Hymn to Elbereth, where the meter requires eight syllables per line.

 ## Consonants